-The celebration of the 400 year cultural and economical exchange between Japan and the Netherlands has induced us to compose some web pages and offerings of a number of beautiful, rare and important items with an accent on this unique relationship between both countries.
+The celebration of the 400-year cultural and economic exchange between Japan and the Netherlands has induced us to compose some web pages and offerings of a number of beautiful, rare, and important items with an accent on this unique relationship between both countries.

-In 1720, Tokugawa Yoshimune eased restrictions on imports of western books except those related to Christianity.
+In 1720, Tokugawa Yoshimune eased restrictions on imports of Western books except those related to Christianity.
 This easing of restrictions greatly assisted studies prevailing in Japan of medical science, astronomy and the solar calendar.
-With the increased import of many different books, prints, paintings of lower quality and glass pictures, some painters and members of wealthy class in Japan came to accept the western artistic rationale with regard to composition and expression which stressed texture and three-dimensional effect.
+With the increased import of many different books, prints, paintings of lower quality, and glass pictures, some painters and members of the wealthy class in Japan came to accept the Western artistic rationale with regard to composition and expression, which stressed texture and three-dimensional effect.

-Japanese artists learned western techniques on their own mainly from illustrations or prints in Dutch books.
-Shiba Kokan (1747-1818), a western-style painter representing the Edo period created the first Japanese etchings based on illustrations in a Dutch everyday encyclopedia, the Dictiotiare Oncyclopedia edited by Noel Chomel (1633-1712).
-Kokan obtained from the Amsterdam copper printer Jan Luiken prints from his populair work "Spiegel van Het Menselyk Bedryf" and he produced the first real oil paintings in Japan based on this work.
+Japanese artists learned Western techniques independently, mainly from illustrations or prints in Dutch books.
+Shiba Kokan (1747-1818), a Western-style painter representing the Edo period, created the first Japanese etchings based on illustrations in a Dutch everyday encyclopedia, the Dictiotiare Oncyclopedia, edited by Noel Chomel (1633-1712).
+Kokan obtained from the Amsterdam copper printer Jan Luiken prints from his popular work "Spiegel van Het Menselyk Bedryf," and he produced the first real oil paintings in Japan based on this work.
 He named these oil paintings "Ranga" (Dutch paintings).

-The optical mirror or Zograscope and the optical prints imported from the Netherlands stimulated Japanese painters who applied Western vision to the expression of landscapes.
-This Western vision also provided inspiration for the woodblock prints of landscapes by Hokusai and Hiroshige.
+The optical mirror or Zograscope and the optical prints imported from the Netherlands stimulated Japanese painters who applied Western vision to express landscapes.
+This Western vision also inspired the woodblock prints of landscapes by Hokusai and Hiroshige.

-In 1609, the Dutch East India Company arrived this time with two ships, commanded by Nicholas Puyck, which had been detached from a 13 ships fleet that had left Amsterdam in December, 1607.
+In 1609, the Dutch East India Company arrived with two ships, commanded by Nicholas Puyck had been detached from a 13 ships fleet that had left Amsterdam in December, 1607.
 Puyck's ships, 'Roode Leeuw met Pijlen' and 'Griffioen', carrying a modest cargo of silk, pepper and lead.
 They were led directly to Hirado by two Japanese pilots, There, they received official trading privileges and encouragement to set up a factory.